Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 It is especially useful for:

-• First-time visitors who want a safer introduction to Shinjuku nightlife.
+• First-time visitors who want a more structured introduction to Shinjuku nightlife.

 • Solo travelers who prefer a small-group evening instead of wandering alone.